 EXCLUSIVELY AT IFI

-From the director of I Saw the Devil (2010), The Age of Shadows is a stylish spy thriller set against the backdrop of the Japanese occupation of Korea in...
+From the director of I Saw the Devil (2010), The Age of Shadows is a stylish spy thriller set against the backdrop of the Japanese occupation...
 Read More

 Although only a modest success when first released, Singin’ in the Rain has become one of the most enduring and beloved of musicals.
 The film is set in the late 1920s, when stars Don (Gene Kelly) and leading lady Lina...
 Read More